Pispros/Little_Fun_Angular_Front-1/README.md

 # Little_Fun_Angular_Front-1
-Tried to code a model from photo.
+Trying to code a model from photo.
 Good challenge